Skip to main content

 Key generation

-tedge cert create-key-hsm --help
+tedge hsm create-key --help

 Generate a new keypair on the PKCS #11 token and select it to be used.

-If TOKEN is provided, the command generates an RSA or an ECDSA keypair on the token.
+The command generates an RSA or an ECDSA keypair on the token.
 When using RSA, `--bits` is used to set the size of the key, when using ECDSA, `--curve` is used.

-Usage: tedge cert create-key-hsm [OPTIONS] [TOKEN] [COMMAND]
+Usage: tedge hsm create-key [OPTIONS] [TOKEN] [COMMAND]

 Commands: